 One big pain of BJJ practitioners is how expensive training and competition gear is.
 Gis often cost well in advance of $100, rashguards below $50 are very hard to find and don’t even get me talking about backpacks and other gear.
-Combined with transportation, membership and potentially competition fees, BJJ turns into one expensive hobby/addiction!
+Combined with transportation, membership, and potentially competition fees, BJJ turns into one expensive hobby/addiction!
 Luckily, you don’t have to go shopping for the flashiest item that pops up on your screen.
 Instead, you can opt to do some smart gear shopping and still get premium quality and modern designs.
-Today, we’ll be looking at some cheap BJJ rashguards that are top deals for 2019!
+Today, we’ll be looking at some cheap BJJ rashguards that are top deals for 2020!

 Nope, you don’t have to wait for Black Friday before you can afford a new rashguard or two for yourself.
-If you’re on the hunt for that brand new designer rashguard, than, by all means, feel free to wait or spend big.
+If you’re on the hunt for that brand new designer rashguard, then, by all means, feel free to wait or spend big.
 If, however, you need good solid rashguards to train and compete in, we’ve got you covered.
 Our guide today is aimed at figuring out which cheap BJ Jraqshguards are worth your time and money.
 It is not hard finding affordable and cheap gear, it’s hard finding cheap gear that lasts and does what it is supposed to.
 Well, we did some extensive testing and came up with a conclusion as far as rashguards are concerned.
 Any and all of the following 6 options will more than fulfill any expectations you might have from a BJJ rashguard at a fraction of the price!

 Why You Absolutely Need A Rashguard